Should you care about what people say or think about you or not?

 But when you stay in control of it through your intentionality with your message, values, associations, story, and style, you only need to keep monitoring and ensuring alignment across your channels of interaction.
 This is where your valid concern should be, and this is why PR is a very powerful thing.

 Even Jesus asked His disciples, “What do men say that I, the son of man, am?”
-And after they had fed him several reviews, He went further to ask his disciples (the people closest to him), “What do you say that I am?”
+And after they had fed him several reviews, he went further to ask his disciples (the people closest to him), “What do you say that I am?”
 My stand is that if Jesus saw that question as important, even if you’re a staunch believer, you should too.

 I’m mentioning believers because we’re often the ones who use words like, “What God says about me is the most important!”
 While this is valid when it comes to having a sense of self-worth and dignity that aligns with God’s promises towards you, it can be very faulty if you’re using it in the context of your relationship with men.
 When it has to do with your relationship with men, what men are saying also matters.

 A woman in the Bible was told to go borrow jars from her neighbours so that she could pour the oil she had in the house into them and have something to sell to clear her dead husband’s debt.
-I began to ask myself, “What if this woman has been so terrible, and no one was ready to lend her a jar?”
+I began to ask myself, “What if this woman has been so terrible and no one is ready to lend her a jar?”
 What would have happened to the prophecy?
 Think about that for a minute.

-I remain your BrandCore Strategist.
+I remain your BrandCore strategist.